SergeyKasmy/fetcher/README.md

 Think of it like IFTTT but locally hosted and if it only supported transferring text.

 I wrote fetcher for myself after IFTTT had become paid, not to mention that by that time I was already not satisfied with it.
 I want to receive news and notifications in one place without having to search for it.
 For example, imagine I wanted to read tweets by somebody but only if it contained a particular string.
-Before I had to receive _all_ notifications from that user on my phone via the Twitter app and read every one of them to find those relevant to me.
+Before I had to receive _all_ notifications from that user on my phone via the Twitter app and read every one of them to find those relevant to me (sadly, Twitter is no longer supported, at least for now).
 That honestly sucks.
 After looking for some locally hosted alternatives to IFTTT, I found none that were both lightweight and useful for me, so I decided to write my own.

 fetcher is both a binary, and a [library](https://docs.rs/fetcher-core/latest/fetcher_core) crate, so it can do programmatically everything it usually can.